Lightning-AI/pytorch-lightning/docs/source/common/hyperparameters.rst

 load_from_checkpoint
 """"""""""""""""""""

-LightningModule's that have hyperparameters automatically saved with :meth:`~pytorch_lightning.core.lightning.LightningModule.save_hyperparameters` can conveniently be loaded and instantiated directly from a checkpoint with :meth:`~pytorch_lightning.core.lightning.LightningModule.load_from_checkpoint`:
+LightningModules that have hyperparameters automatically saved with :meth:`~pytorch_lightning.core.lightning.LightningModule.save_hyperparameters` can conveniently be loaded and instantiated directly from a checkpoint with :meth:`~pytorch_lightning.core.lightning.LightningModule.load_from_checkpoint`:

 .. code-block:: python